izaowl/CV/README.md

 ## Skills

 ### Fast learner
 Every company I worked at had different tech stack and diffferent operated within a different business domain.
-In order to be a successfull Application SUpport Analyst I needed to learn how everything works very quickly and expand that knolwdge as new systems were upgraded and added.
-The sectors I have worked in include financial industry, corporate events, further education, collaborative software and subscription data products relating to maritime trade!
+In order to be a successfull Application Support Analyst I needed to learn how everything works very quickly and expand that knolwdge as new systems were upgraded and added.
+The sectors I have worked in include financial industry, corporate events, further education, collaborative software and subscription data products relating to maritime trade.

 ### Analytical thinker
 During my work at various companies I was tasked daily to analyse complex problems involved architecture and technology production issues.
 I needed to gather data and evidence to progress rapidly and to correctly come up with solution to company's or customers issues.